doomvox/raku-study/notes/meeting_2021mar28.md

                     }  # end regex
                     ```

+                    1. Hm&#x2026; doesn't this consume the first hyphen of the ruler line?
+So why does it match

-                    1. I think instead of this:
+                    2. I think instead of this:

                         you probably want this: